flimberger/htpasswd/README.md

 Apart from the known issues listed below, there may be unknown reliability or performance issues.

-- The terminal echo on passwort entry is active.
-  This is a security risk!
-  Workaround:
-  Use the `-i` option to pass the password on `stdin` instead.
 - The *md5crypt* scheme is not implemented.
   Unfortunately,
   this is the default scheme,